osteele/liquid/README.md

 The [original Liquid engine](https://shopify.github.io/liquid), of course, for the design and documentation of the Liquid template language.

 (That said, this is a clean-room implementation to make sure it just implements the documented design.)

+## Other Implementations

+Go:

+* <https://godoc.org/github.com/karlseguin/liquid> is a partial implementation.
+* <https://godoc.org/github.com/acstech/liquid> is a more active fork of Karl Seguin's implementation.
+* <https://godoc.org/github.com/hownowstephen/go-liquid> is a more recent entry.

+<https://github.com/Shopify/liquid/wiki/Ports-of-Liquid-to-other-environments> lists ports to other languages.

 ## License